jsa-aerial/DMM/design-notes/Mid-2017/lessons-of-july-13-experiment.md

   of inputs might be very useful in this context ("first set-up the edit, then perform it").

-  2. Usually, one would link them to the output of an event-tracking neuron (such as click-tracking neuron).
-They does incur one cycle delay in action.
+  2. Usually, one would link the neurons triggered by events to the output of an event-tracking neuron (such as click-tracking neuron).
+This does incur one cycle delay in action.

     * If there is extra urgency in processing the event, one can hack